Considering a kitchen remodel? Learn what’s popular in granite countertop trends and Learn Latest Granite Countertop Trends & Colors

 Granite remains one of the most popular choices among homeowners and interior designers for kitchen and bathroom countertops… and it’s no surprise!
 Granite is durable, luxurious, and comes in literally hundreds of colors and patterns.
 Because it’s a natural material, each slab of granite is unique, Learn Latest Granite Countertop Trends & Colors

 With so many potential choices you need to think about and define your personal style.
-Whether your taste runs toward swirling patterns of light colored granite that mimic the luxury of marble or the contemporary look of solid black granite with a honed matte finish, there’s a granite to match every style and taste.
+Whether your taste runs toward swirling patterns of light-colored granite that mimic the luxury of marble or the contemporary look of solid black granite with a honed matte finish, there’s granite to match every style and taste.

 While small samples can be helpful in matching color and style to your existing kitchen elements like cabinets and flooring, they’re generally not the best example of how a finished countertop will look.
 Whenever possible, try to choose your granite by viewing full slabs at a stone yard.
 This will give you a more “true” sense of the actual pattern.

 Granite is also available in a few different finishes;

 - Polished granite offers a glossy, luxurious look.

 - Honed granite is a matte finish and is great if you are searching for a more “natural” look.

 - And finally, “flamed” granite which is heated to extremely high temperatures using a controlled process, offers a rougher more muted look.
 Flamed granite is not typically seen in interior spaces but is an excellent choice for an outdoor kitchen or island.

 Want to learn more about how to choose the right countertop for your kitchen?
 Click Here to read more.